deepin-community/wlroots/CONTRIBUTING.md

 ### Construction/Destruction Functions

-For functions that are responsible for constructing and destructing an object, they should be written as a pair of one of two forms:
+Functions that are responsible for constructing objects should take one of the two following forms:

-* `init`/`finish`: These initialize/deinitialize a type, but are **NOT**
+* `init`: for functions which accept a pointer to a pre-allocated object (e.g. a member of a struct) and initialize it.
+Such functions must call `memset()` to zero out the memory before initializing it to avoid leaving unset fields.
-responsible for allocating it.
-They should accept a pointer to some pre-allocated memory (e.g. a member of a struct).
+* `create`: for functions which allocate the memory for an object, initialize it, and return a pointer.
+Such functions should allocate the memory with `calloc()` to avoid leaving unset fields.

-* `create`/`destroy`: These also initialize/deinitialize, but will return a
+Likewise, functions that are responsible for destructing objects should take one of the two following forms:

-pointer to a `malloc`ed chunk of memory, and will `free` it in `destroy`.
+* `finish`: for functions which accept a pointer to an object and deinitialize it.
+If a finished object isn't destroyed but kept for future use, it must be reinitialized to be used again.

-A destruction function should always be able to accept a NULL pointer or a zeroed value and exit cleanly; this simplifies error handling a lot.
+* `destroy`: for functions which accept a pointer to an object, deinitialize it, and free the memory.
+Such functions should always be able to accept a NULL pointer.

 ### Error Codes